 In high levels, stress can lead to mental health problems e.g. depression or anxiety.
 Check out the LiveWell website for more advice on surviving exams or our information about anxiety and stress.

 Most importantly, if you feel that your exam anxiety is building up to a point where sleep is difficult, your health is suffering or your relationships with your friends and family are affected you need to seek some help.
 Talk to your personal tutor or doctor.
-Support available on campus includes Student Support & Engagement Team, Student Wellbeing, Faith & Reflection and SUBU Advice.
-You can also find further information on the Health & Wellbeing webpages or read some of our BU student blogs for advice direct from a fellow student:
+Support available on campus includes Achieve@BU team, Student Wellbeing, Faith & Reflection and SUBU Advice.
+You can also find further information on the Health & Wellbeing webpages or read some of our BU student blogs for advice direct from a fellow students:

 There's also a range of other online support which you might find useful, such as: